From Wikipedia - Reading time: 3 min

-Yoga to the People was a chain of United States–based yoga studios that offered free or donation-funded modern yoga classes to any kind of student, including casual practitioners.
+Yoga to the People was a chain of United States–based yoga studios that offered free or donation-funded modern yoga classes to all types of student, including casual practitioners.
+It operated from 2006 until it closed in around 2020,[1] after accusations of tax fraud and sexual assault.

-Yoga to the People had a business model that tried to provide classes to all people regardless of their ability to pay.[1]
-Yoga to the People founder Greg Gumucio modeled the cost model after the ideas of yoga teacher and Power Yoga founder Bryan Kest.[2]
+Yoga to the People had a pay what you want business model, to provide classes to all people regardless of their ability to pay.[2]
+Yoga to the People founder Greg Gumucio modeled the cost model after the ideas of yoga teacher and Power Yoga founder Bryan Kest.[3]

 The studio in East Village, Manhattan had eight classes a day with up to 150 people in attendance at a time between the different rooms, and was sometimes at capacity.[4]